-B.5.
-Internal Audit Function
+B.5 Internal Audit Function

-B.5.1.
-Implementation of the internal audit function
+B.5.1 Implementation of the internal audit function

-Internal Audit is responsible for the overall effectiveness of the internal controls of the organization of the Company, including the Risk Control environment.
+Internal Audit is responsible for the overall effectiveness of the internal controls of the organisation of the Company, including the Risk Control environment.
 Within the context of the Lemonade Insurance N.V.'s internal control and compliance framework, Internal Audit is responsible for:

-- evaluating the adequacy and effectiveness of the Company's internal control system and other elements of the system of governance; - performing its tasks in an objective manner, independent from the Company's operational functions; and - reporting any findings and recommendations to the Management Board, which shall determine what actions are to be taken with respect to each of the internal audit findings and recommendations and shall ensure that those actions are carried out.
+- evaluating the adequacy and effectiveness of the Company's internal control system and other elements of the system of governance; - evaluating whether such internal control systems remain sufficient and appropriate for the Company's business; - performing its tasks in an objective manner, independent from the Company's operational functions; and - reporting any findings and recommendations to the Management Board and the Audit and Risk Committee, which shall determine what actions are to be taken with respect to each of the internal audit findings and recommendations and shall ensure that those actions are carried out.

 Internal Audit provides assurance to the Management Board on how effectively the Company assesses and manages its risks, including the manner in which the Company's safeguards operate.
 This assurance task covers all elements of the Lemonade Insurance N.V.'s risk management cycle.
-As part of this responsibility, the Internal Audit reviews the Risk function on an annual basis.
+As part of this responsibility, the Internal Audit reviews the Risk function.
 To ensure effective coordination of activities between the two functions, it is essential that they leverage a common language of risk and control.